 Organizations can now manage all EDI partners integrated via the EDI Tradepartner platform of the B2B Integration Cockpit.

 Most EDI integration requires sequential number ranges to represent EDI data segment values.
 Using B2B cockpits Number Range Object (NRO) functionality, organizations can manage these number ranges efficiently.

-Prerequisites for Implementing EDI Integrations Using B2B Cockpit
+Implementing EDI Integrations Using B2B Cockpit

 Before you can configure EDI integrations via B2B Integration Cockpit make sure,

 - B2B Add-on is installed in SAP PI/PO

 - iDoc connectivity is set up

 Prerequisite 1 – B2B Integration Cockpit (Add-on) Installed